AG-Peter/gmw4nhr/README.md

 # NAR-data-repo

-This project includes the simulation data of the Gd-II riboswitch.
+This project includes simulation data of the Gd-II riboswitch.

 Publication Information: